What are the Most Spectacular Roads in Indonesia?

 Cipularang

-This toll road is in the West Java province and it connects the Cikampek and Padalarang regions.
-It spreads over 50 km featuring a hill climb with some mild curves.
+This toll road is in the West Java province, and it connects the Cikampek and Padalarang regions.
+It spreads over 50 km, featuring a hill climb with some mild curves.
 Being part of the Asian Highway Network, this road is also the main route between Jakarta and Bandung.
 The Cipularang road is flanked by hills and valleys painted in that vivid green shade that describes Indonesia.
-In 2020 the road has been threatened by landslides around the 118 km marker.
-This caused the Volcanology and Geological Hazard Mitigation Center (PVMBG) to urge the government to limit the number of vehicles allowed on the road, or limit at least the access of heavy vehicles.
+In 2020, the road was threatened by landslides around the 118 km marker.
+This caused the Volcanology and Geological Hazard Mitigation Center (PVMBG) to urge the government to limit the number of vehicles allowed on the road, or at least limit the access of heavy vehicles.